Disc golf: Courses

-List of disc golf courses by country
+List by country

 Three countries account for 85% of all disc golf courses worldwide: the United States (75%), Finland (7%) and Canada (3%).
-Other notable countries include Sweden, and Estonia, which has the highest density of disc golf courses per km2 of dry land of any country and the second-highest number of courses per capita, between Iceland and Finland, which have 150 and 111 courses per million inhabitants, respectively.
-Outside North American and European strongholds, Japan, Australia, New Zealand, and South Korea have the most courses.
-There are disc golf courses on every continent, including 24 in Latin America, 8 in Africa, and one in Antarctica. Åland has been defined as the world's largest single disc golf park, with one course in each of the 16 municipalities of Åland.
+Other notable countries include Sweden and Estonia, which has the highest density of disc golf courses per km2 of dry land of any country and the second-highest number of courses per capita.
+Iceland and Finland have 150 and 111 courses per million inhabitants, respectively.
+Outside the North American and European continents, Japan, Australia, New Zealand, and South Korea have the most courses.
+There are disc golf courses on every continent, including 24 in Latin America, 8 in Africa, and one in Antarctica. Åland is the region with the densest concentration of Disc golf courses in the world, with one course in each of the 16 municipalities of Åland, which could theoretically be completed over 20 hours.